Pea Protein Isolate

 Pea protein isolate is a concentrated (80-90% protein by dry weight) plant protein from yellow split peas, manufactured by aqueous or alkaline extraction followed by isoelectric precipitation.
 It provides a complete amino acid profile, though it is lower in methionine and slightly lower in leucine than whey.
 Pea protein has been studied for muscle building during resistance training, post-exercise recovery, and as a satiating protein source for weight management.
 Clinical trials have demonstrated comparable muscle thickness gains versus whey when total daily protein is matched.
 It is hypoallergenic (no dairy, soy, or gluten), digests well, and has become the default plant-protein choice for vegan athletes and dairy-intolerant consumers.

-Studied Dose 20-50 g per serving; 1.4-2.0 g/kg/day total protein for resistance training.
-25 g serving twice daily is the most common research dosing for muscle accretion.
-Combine with leucine-rich foods to complement amino acid profile.
+Studied Dose 20-50 g per serving; 1.4-2.0 g/kg/day total protein for resistance training; 25 g twice daily most common for muscle accretion.

 Active Compound Pea protein (80-90% protein by weight); complete amino acid profile with notable arginine, BCAAs (~18%), and lysine; lower in methionine than animal proteins.